japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

 | Description

 | JoinStateKeyWatermarkPredicate
-a| [[JoinStateKeyWatermarkPredicate]] Watermark predicate on state keys (i.e. when the <<spark-sql-streaming-watermark.adoc#, streaming watermark>> is defined either on the <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#leftKeys, left>> or <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#rightKeys, right>> join keys)
+a| [[JoinStateKeyWatermarkPredicate]] Watermark predicate on state keys (i.e. when the <<spark-sql-streaming-watermark.md#, streaming watermark>> is defined either on the <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#leftKeys, left>> or <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#rightKeys, right>> join keys)

-Created when `StreamingSymmetricHashJoinHelper` utility is requested for a <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.adoc#getStateWatermarkPredicates, JoinStateWatermarkPredicates>> for the left and right side of a stream-stream join (when `IncrementalExecution` is requested to optimize a query plan with a <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> physical operator)
+Created when `StreamingSymmetricHashJoinHelper` utility is requested for a <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getStateWatermarkPredicates, JoinStateWatermarkPredicates>> for the left and right side of a stream-stream join (when `IncrementalExecution` is requested to optimize a query plan with a <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator)

-Used when `OneSideHashJoiner` is requested for the <<spark-sql-streaming-OneSideHashJoiner.adoc#stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> and then to <<spark-sql-streaming-OneSideHashJoiner.adoc#removeOldState, remove an old state>>
+Used when `OneSideHashJoiner` is requested for the <<spark-sql-streaming-OneSideHashJoiner.md#stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> and then to <<spark-sql-streaming-OneSideHashJoiner.md#removeOldState, remove an old state>>

 | JoinStateValueWatermarkPredicate
 | [[JoinStateValueWatermarkPredicate]] Watermark predicate on state values